JorgeGtz/SolidTextureNets/README.md

 ## Training

-The python script **train_slice.py** trains a generator network and produces the file ***params.pytorch** that contains the trained parameters.
+The python script `train_slice.py` trains a generator network and produces the file `*params.pytorch` that contains the trained parameters.

 It requires the libraries: PIL and PyTorch.

 The VGG-19 perceptual loss between 2D images uses Gatys' implementation mentioned above.

-To run the code you need to get the pytorch VGG19-Model from the bethge lab using the script 'download_models.sh' from https://github.com/leongatys/PytorchNeuralStyleTransfer
+To run the code you need to get the pytorch VGG19-Model from the bethge lab using the script `download_models.sh` from https://github.com/leongatys/PytorchNeuralStyleTransfer

 Using [display](https://github.com/szym/display) is optional.